-Compliance settings is a set of tools that allow you to assess the compliance of Mac computers in your organization with regard to whether OS X is configured correctly, volumes on Mac computers are encrypted, and whether Parallels Desktop (if installed) is configured properly.
+Compliance settings is a set of tools that allow you to assess the compliance of Mac computers in your organization with regard to whether macOS is configured properly, volumes on Mac computers are encrypted, and Parallels Desktop (if used in your organization) is configured according to requirements.
 Compliance is evaluated by creating a configuration baseline that contains configuration items that you want to evaluate.

-This section contains information about how to create configuration items, set up a configuration baseline, and then deploy the baseline to a device collection.
+This section contains information about how to create configuration items with macOS configuration profiles, set up a configuration baseline, and then deploy the baseline to a device collection.